Phase estimation of time-bin qudits by time-resolved single-photon counting: Quantum state tomography

 Since the measurement operators are defined in the time domain, one needs to select a finite set of time instants, generating different operators.
 The moments have to cover a relevant range which corresponds to the weights $\mu (t)$ such that the measurements can be considered informative for state reconstruction.
 Natural questions concern the number of operators and the width of the time interval.

 In QST, there is a strong tendency to search for methods which allow one to reduce the number of distinct measurements required for state recovery.
-For this reason, the first part of the research included determining the optimal number of measurement operators.
+For this reason, the first part of the research involved determining the optimal number of measurement operators.
 To do so, an initial number of operators was gradually reduced while the quality of state recovery was intently observed.
 It turned out that we can descend to $13$ operators without damaging the quality of quantum tomography.
+In \cite{SedziakKacprowicz2020}, QST was performed with $26$ measurement operators, which implies that we have reduced this number by $50\%$.

 Therefore, hereafter in the study, each QST result is based on $13$ measurement operators.
 However, one needs to bear in mind that a light pulse spreads when it travels through a fiber.
 For this reason, the width of the time interval has to increase along with the length of the fiber.
 By a proper adjustment one can ensure that the time domain corresponds with the spectrum of the light pulse.